 Formula One was once again reunited with the works Lotus team and, racing in the iconic black and gold livery of the 1970s, Kimi Räikkönen – 2007 world champion and himself a bit of a throwback to the 1970s – alongside Romain Grosjean, set about restoring Lotus to the front of the grid, finding victory at last in the 2012 Abu Dhabi GP in November.

-For the 2013 season, the Lotus F1 Team retain both Räikkönen and Grosjean.
-Kimi Raikkonen opened up the season with a driver's victory winning the Australian GP in March from seventh on the grid.
+The Lotus F1 Team retained both Räikkönen and Grosjean in 2013.
+Kimi Räikkönen opened up the season with a driver's victory winning the Australian GP in March from seventh on the grid.
 The team finished the 2013 season 4th in the Constructor's Championship with 14 podium finishes: 8 for Räikkönen and 6 for Grosjean.